How to Improve Your Twitch Content

 2. Stay Positive and Be Patient While You Grow

-Every streamer starts off small and it can be frustrating.
+Every streamer starts off small and it can be frustrating to get viewers on Twitch.
 If you become overwhelmed while you’re building your brand, try to keep it cool on stream.
 Visitors will be less inclined to follow you or interact with you if you have a bad attitude.
 A positive outlook will continually drive you to produce better streams and allow you to be open to constructive feedback.
-Read Get 10 Times the Viewers: The Advanced Guide to Building your Following for ideas on how to grow your channel.

 3. Be Creative, but Consistent with Your Online Persona